sellstorydev/mobile-sellstory/lib/features/board/md/BOARD_ADD_JOBCARD_CONTEXT.md

 - Watchers is multiple select This select use value from `users/{user UIDs}/displayName`.You should check all user in collection `users` have workspaces in path `users/{user UIDs}/workspaces[json array]/id`
 - Description is html input.
 Input only have b,i,u,color,h1,h2,h3
 - Todolist have two option is select form template and create new.
 When select template go to get value from `/workspaces/{workspaces UIDs}/boards(sub col)/{board UIDs}/todoTemplates[json array]/name`.
 When tap "+ Add Item" app show input have 1 text input and 4 action. first action is check box ,second seclect datetime picker, third is edit ,four delete todo
-- Attached Files is file picker can select multi limit zise 50 mb, and store to firebase storage and get id folder create to firestore
-- Comment is text input and can reply comment to
 - Customer Interest is single select.value is  "เริ่มตัน|น้อย (Low)|กลาง (Medium)|มาก (High)"

 ## Create input to database